lscientific/PRStuning/README.md

-# Estimate Testing AUC for Binary Phenotype Using GWAS Summary Statistics from the Training Data
+# PRStuning: Estimate Testing AUC for Binary Phenotype Using GWAS Summary Statistics from the Training Data

 Python Version: >=3.8
 Dependency: